-The event will run twice a year on the first Thursday of April and November.
+The event will run twice a year on the first Thursday of April and November from 8am-8pm Eastern Time.
 We will have a list before each event that will let you know which agents and editors have confirmed participation.
 This doesn’t mean other agents and editors won’t join in; it’s open to anyone.
 But please, before submitting your work to any of them who like your pitches, vet them first! #MoodPitch does not assume responsibility for the vetting of agents and editors or publishing houses/presses.

 For guidelines for participating agents and editors, click here.

 For a list of participating agents/agencies/editors/publishers, click here.

 To skip down to the #hashtags, click here.

 One of the most important things we’ve learned in participating in other events is that the friendship gained by interacting with and supporting other writers is invaluable!
 The writing community is a truly wonderful place.

 To make sure this event runs as smoothly as possible, please consider the following guidelines:

 - Your manuscript must be completed and polished to the best of your ability, ready for querying

 - Three pitches per completed manuscript between the specified hours